 Theory of How to Treat DSRA Deposits and Withdrawals and Simple Examples

-The above discussion is arguably all wrong.
+You could also argue that the above discussion is all wrong and changes in the DSRA should be treated as debt service in the denominator and not cash flow in the numerator.
 When you think about the DSRA you could think about the corporate concept of net debt and specifically the notion that cash is tantamount to negative debt.
 It is very standard to treat cash as negative debt in corporate finance; this includes treatment of interest income and debt repayments — both of which are financing flows and not operating flows.
 For example, when computing the LLCR as the present value of cash flow divided by debt, you should subtract the DSRA from debt in the denominator and not add the DSRA to the present value of cash flow in the numerator.
 This is consistent with the idea that cash on the balance sheet (and that is dedicated to debt repayment) can be called negative debt.
-The same idea should be applied to computing the DSCR.
+The same idea should be applied to computing the DSCR. .

 Change in the DSRA Balance with Sculpting when DSRA Changes are Included in CFADS